 Term Definition Adult Stem Cell A cell present in adults that can generate a limited range of cell types as well as renew itself.
-Adverse Event Any adverse change in health or "side-effect" that occurs in a person participating in a clinical trial, from the time they consent to joining the trial until a pre-specified period of time after their treatment has been completed.
-AEMPS - Agencia Española de Medicamentos y Productos Sanitarios Spanish Drug Agency Allogeneic Originating from someone other than the patient receiving treatment.
+Adverse Events Any adverse change in health or "side-effect" that occurs in a person participating in a clinical trial, from the time they consent to joining the trial until a pre-specified period of time after their treatment has been completed.
+AEMPS - Agencia Española de Medicamentos y Productos Sanitarios Spanish Regulatory Agency Originating from someone other than the patient receiving treatment.
 (Aastrom does NOT use allogeneic cells) ATMP - Advanced Therapy Medicinal Product New medical products in the European Union based on genes (gene therapy), cells (cell therapy) and tissues (tissue engineering).
 Autologous Originating from the patient receiving treatment.
 (Aastrom uses only autologous cells) BLA - Biologics License Application An application containing product safety, efficacy and manufacturing information required by the FDA to market biologics products in the U.S (equivalent to NDA) BRC - Bone Repair Cell Aastrom's proprietary Tissue Repair Cells for bone indications.
 (Also see TRC - Tissue Repair Cell) CBER - Center for Biologics Evaluation and Research Branch of the FDA that regulates biological products for disease prevention and treatment that are inherently more complex than chemically synthesized pharmaceuticals.
 CLI - Critical Limb Ischemia A vascular disease characterized by insufficient blood flow in the lower extremities that causes severe pain, tissue loss or both.
 Controlled Clinical Trial A clinical study that compares patients receiving a specific treatment to patients receiving an alternate treatment for the condition of interest.
 The alternate treatment may be another active treatment, standard of care for the condition and/or a placebo (inactive) treatment.
 CRC - Cardiac Repair Cell Aastrom's proprietary Tissue Repair Cells for cardiac indications.
 (Also see TRC - Tissue Repair Cell) DCM - Dilated Cardiomyopathy A chronic cardiac disease where expansion of the patient's heart reduces the pumping function to a point that the normal circulation of blood cannot be maintained.
+Dendritic Cells A special type of cells that are key regulators of the immune system, acting as a professional antigen-presenting cells (APC) capable of activating naïve T cells and stimulating the growth and differentiation of B cells.
 Double-Blind Clinical Trial Clinical trials in which neither the patient nor the physician know if the patient received the experimental treatment or a control/placebo.